 Since Thanksgiving is in fact a once a year meal, it’s totally understandable that you may want to indulge in a thick and creamy bowl of soup.
 The good news is that all of these are made without dairy!
 Most are cashew-based, but if you’re looking for a nut-free soup try the Creamy Mushroom & Wild Rice or the Roasted Garlic Potato Leek Soup.

 What’s the best way to ensure zero complaints about serving a meatless main dish?
 Put it in a pie!
 Seriously, have you ever heard anyone complain about having to eat pie?
 I didn’t think so!

-I only have a couple of loaf recipes (so far), but both are pretty killer.
+I only have a few loaf recipes (so far), but they’re all pretty killer.
 For something traditional(ish) try the (Almost) Classic Chickpea Meatloaf.
 The Mushroom Dill Red Lentil Roast is perfect if you’d like something adventurous.

 What makes a pasta dish holiday-worthy?
 It has to be super hearty, with cheesy (vegan) filling or creamy sauce, and bold flavors.
 All of these pastas fit the bill!